[Bio]

-Alongside my studio practice in Chabanel, I facilitate ecology-based programs and collaborate with youth and community allies, translating affective plant and fungal ecologies through collective making, sensory activation, and material alchemy.
-Attuned to both philosophy nodes, microbiology, and mysticism, I am completing my final year in Biology, Visual Arts and Community Art Education at Concordia University, while studying Ecological Restoration at the University of Victoria.
+Alongside my studio practice and curious apothecary in Chabanel, I facilitate ecology and arts programs, collaborate with youth and community allies through collective making and sensory activation.
+I hold a Diploma in Therapeutic Herbalism, and I am completing my final year in Biology, Visual Arts and Community Art Education at Concordia University, while studying a Diploma of Restoration of Natural Systems with the University of Victoria.
+I have worked as a Botany Research Assistant, in community gardens and farms, environmental programs, medicinal street clinics and nature field schools.

 Through the publication of pedagogical zines on community care, mutual aid, and compost, and through exhibitions such as Loulou pour toujours (2025), Earth Tones: Magic Items (2024), as well as public and in-situ projects including La Falaise, Prairie Louvain, and Parc du Boisé Saint-Sulpice, my lore cultivates spaces where human and more-than-human worlds meet, entangle, and co-digest.
 In 2026, I am sprouting works for the Bootlegger Magazine 3.5 Edition and exhibition at la SAT, an upcoming Earth Tones exhibition, and the In Terre Art In Situ Residency.

-Fermenting in the liminal thresholds between soil, dream, and speculative worlds, I cultivate a cobweb practice rooted in the unruly ecologies of decay and life.
-My sculptures emerge as strange hybrid living organisms—breathing exoskeletons and feral biomaterial bodies.
-They weave plant morphologies with arthropod ecologies and inhabit porous realms, circulating care across scales: microbial, vegetal, human, planetary.
+Fermenting in the liminal thresholds between soil, dream, and speculative worlds, I cultivate a practice rooted in the unruly ecologies of decay and life.
+My sculptures emerge as strange hybrid living/dying organisms—breathing exoskeletons and feral portals.
+They weave plant and arthropod morphologies with energetic meridians, inhabiting porous realms shaped by metabolic flux—anabolic and catabolic forces continuously building, dissolving, and reconfiguring form.
+Within them, care circulates across scales: microbial, vegetal, human, planetary.

-Through sympoietic and ritual-based practices, I collaborate with intimate surroundings to distill micro, heart-searching worlds, as composting and garden conjuring operate as dynamic methods of community imagining.
-I follow a slow ecological pace, listening deeply to seasonal rhythms, and sculpt with transformed organic matter, native seeds, medicinal dyes, and biomaterials, later returning them to the habitats that shaped them.
-My sculptural fabulations unfold as spells of reciprocity, incantations, and offerings toward soft tenderness.
-Through constant flux, my processes generate swampy ecological ontologies, blurring the boundaries between folk and scientific inquiry, reclaiming tangible potion-making, fermentation, and herbal experimentation as rigorous, relational forms of knowledge.
+Through ritual-based practices, I collaborate with intimate surroundings to distill micro, heart-searching worlds, as composting and garden conjuring operate as dynamic methods of community imagining and civic engagement.
+I move at a slow ecological pace, listening deeply to seasonal rhythms, guided by the compost pile, seed-collection, field notes and herbarium practices.
+I sculpt with transformed organic matter such as plant fibres, native seeds, medicinal infusions, and biomaterials, later returning them to the habitats that shaped them.
+My sculptural fabulations are love stories, joyful conduits, unfolding as spells of reciprocity, incantations, and offerings toward soft tenderness.
+Through constant turnover, my processes blur the boundaries between folk and scientific inquiry, reclaiming tangible potion-making, fermentation, and herbal experimentation as rigorous, relational forms of knowledge.

 [Care Potion]